The Worst Cheat Meals That Are Never Worth It, Says Dietitian

 Burak points out that certain breads are meant to last for weeks on end without going bad, so it's always packed with processed sugars, preservatives, and extra calories.
 When Burak is thinking about what type of bread she would want to indulge in, she reminds herself that store-bought processed white bread is never going to taste as good as a warm slide of bread fresh out of the oven!

 Pasta tastes amazing, which is why it's fairly easy to always go back for seconds or thirds.
 But when it comes to choosing a dish that's worth being your cheat meal, pasta doesn't really have many benefits to it, especially if you happen to be ordering a heavy pasta dish from a restaurant.

 Burak doesn't choose to indulge in pasta very often because of its lack of nutritional value, unless you're an at-home chef making your own noodles from scratch!
 The heavy carbs and cheese overload that tends to happen will leave you feeling hungrier sooner, too.

 There's a good chance you're going to have a pizza craving.
 It happens to us all!
 If you're wanting a cheat meal full of bread, melted cheese, and fun toppings, there is still a way to do it without altering your progress.

 Burak believes that frozen pizza or pizza from chain companies is the stuff you should avoid when you are trying to change some of your eating habits.
 These companies include a lot of processed ingredients and preservatives in their food.
 Burak suggests instead going for a local pizza shop or making some at home, along with some side items so you don't have to fill up on pizza alone.

-"Save your pizza cravings for the good stuff with the very few real ingredients.
-Then 1-2 slices usually satisfies, especially when you pair with a side of salad or veggies," she explains.
+"Save your pizza cravings for the good stuff with the very few, real ingredients.
+Then one to two slices usually satisfies—especially when you pair with a side of salad or veggies," she explains.